-where the actual sensitivity of the lines due the change of generation in bus $i$ is denoted as $\mathbf{h}_{ik}^*$, and $\mathbf{h}_{ik}$ specifies the column of the estimate sensitivity matrix $\mathbf{H}_k$ for the bus $i$ obtained form the DC model-based, least-squares or low-rank approaches.
-Figure \ref{fig:Transmision_9bus} shows that, when the set of measurements is less than 9 (the total number nodes in this case) the least-squares approach does not give an accurate estimation, because it is underdetermined.
-In the case of the proposed low-rank method, the median of the relative errors can be of just 3\% even when we have only 6-7 sets of measurements; the proposed method performs better than the model-based approach via DC approximation once we collect 8 measurements.
+The performance of the proposed low-rank based approach is considered for both transmission networks.
+First, the batch method~\eqref{noise_nuclear} is evaluated, when a decrease in generation occurs at generator 2 for the 9-bus, and in generator 9 for the 500-bus transmission system.
+Figure \ref{fig:Transmision_9bus} and Figure \ref{fig:Transmision_500bus} compare the performance of the proposed method with the least-squares approach \cite{Chen_2014}.
+In this case, 10 trials were used, and the relative error (RE) with respect to bus $i$ is defined by $\text{RE}_i = \frac{\norm{\mathbf{h}_{ik} -\mathbf{h}_{ik}^*}}{\norm{\mathbf{h}_{ik}^*}}$ (we use this definition to be consistent with~\cite{Chen_2014}), where the actual sensitivity of the lines due to the change of generation in bus $i$ is denoted $\mathbf{h}_{ik}^*$, and $\mathbf{h}_{ik}$ specifies the column of the estimated sensitivity matrix $\mathbf{H}_k$ for the bus $i$ obtained form the DC model-based, least-squares, or low-rank approaches.
+Figure \ref{fig:Transmision_9bus} shows that when the set of measurements is less than 9 (the total number of nodes in this case) the least-squares approach does not give an accurate estimation, because it is underdetermined.
+In the case of the proposed low-rank method, the median of the relative errors can be just 3\% even when we have only 6-7 sets of measurements; the proposed method performs better than the model-based approach via DC approximation once we collect 8 measurements.
 When more than 9 measurements are collected, the proposed method and the least-squares approach have similar performance as expected.
-Figure~\ref{fig:Transmision_500bus} shows a similar behavior for the synthetic South Carolina 500-bus transmission systems, where our method is able to estimate the sensitivity matrix from 200 sets of measurements.
-In both cases, it is evident that the proposed approach provides accurate results with less measurements than the least-squares approach.
+Figure~\ref{fig:Transmision_500bus} shows similar behavior for the synthetic South Carolina 500-bus transmission systems, where our method is able to estimate the sensitivity matrix from 200 sets of measurements.
+In both cases, it is evident that the proposed approach provides accurate results with fewer measurements than the least-squares approach.